Risk Management Tools & Resources

 Laura M. Cascella, MA, CPHRM

-Patient anxiety or fear related to medical or dental treatment can be problematic and concerning in various ways.
-These fears may manifest as nonadherence to treatment protocols or appointments schedules, behavioral issues, or — in extreme cases — medical emergencies.
-The case studies below offer two examples of how patient anxiety and fear contributed to medical emergencies.
+Patient phobias related to medical or dental treatment can be problematic and concerning in various ways.
+These emotions may manifest as nonadherence to treatment plans or appointment schedules, behavioral issues, or — in extreme cases — medical emergencies.
+The case studies below offer two examples of how patient fear and anxiety contributed to medical emergencies.

 Case Example 1

-A patient who had an extreme phobia of dental care was diagnosed with generalized periodontitis and agreed to a treatment plan of root planing, chemotherapy, and aggressive maintenance.
+A patient who had an extreme phobia of dental care was diagnosed with generalized periodontitis, and she agreed to a treatment plan of root planing, chemotherapy, and aggressive maintenance.

 The night before the patient’s appointment, she took 10 mg of diazepam, which the periodontist prescribed.
 The morning of the patient’s appointment, she ate breakfast and inhaled a moderate amount of cannabis on her way to the appointment to try to relax.